sarikapatell/EECS_1720/Project2/project2.md

-This file has examples from autonomous-artistic-agent repo for the individual lab project 2
+This folder contain examples from autonomous-artistic-agent repo for the individual lab project 2 and work in progress files for project 2.